LiDAR-GS:Real-time LiDAR Re-Simulation using Gaussian Splatting

-Our approach addresses these four issues to bring-up LiDAR Gaussian Splatting accordingly: (1) We choose range-view representation~\cite{kong2023rethinking} to organize laser beams and design a differentiable laser beam splatting method, which propose to project each 3D Gaussian onto their corresponding cross-section micro-plane instead of the unified NDC, and thus eliminate the local affine approximation error.
-(2) For high-fidelity modeling and rendering on these LiDAR properties sensitive to the incident angle and other environmental factors, we propose to use Neural Gaussian fields instead of the Spherical Harmonics~\cite{Kerbl20233dgs}, reaching higher quality of re-simulation according to our experiments (\cref{tab:ablation} and \cref{fig:ablation_mlp}).
-(3) For simulating the ray-drop characteristics, we assign a learnable property of ray-drop probability to each Gaussian primitive, letting forward rendering based on each range-view image pixel to judge the validity of their corresponding emitted laser beam.
-(4) For the significant difference between vertical and horizontal angular resolution, we present regularization terms and compact Axis-Aligned Bounding Box (AABB) strategy to constrain the scale of Gaussians, pixel coverage and the ray scattering angles, ensuring the gradient is accurately transmitted.
+Our approach addresses these four differences to bring-up LiDAR-GS accordingly: (1) We choose range-view representation~\cite{kong2023rethinking} to organize laser beams and design a differentiable laser beam splatting method, projecting 3D Gaussians onto beam-aligned micro-planes instead of the unified NDC.
+This eliminates affine approximation errors while preserving geometric fidelity.
+(2) For high-fidelity modeling and rendering on these LiDAR properties sensitive to the incident direction and distance, we propose to use Neural Gaussian Representation instead of the Spherical Harmonics, reaching higher quality of re-simulation according to our experiments (\Cref{tab:ablation} and \Cref{fig:ablation_mlp}).
+(3) For simulating the ray-drop characteristics, we assign a learnable ray-drop probability to each Gaussian primitive, letting forward rendering to judge the validity of emitted laser beam.
+(4) For vertical sparsity, we introduce spatial scale regularization and compact bounding-box strategies to constrain Gaussian scales and pixel coverage, ensuring precise gradient propagation.
+A dynamic decomposition mechanism further adapts the model to real-world driving scenarios without compromising real-time performance.

-In conclusion, combining methods and strategies mentioned above, we present the first Gaussian Splatting approach for LiDAR re-simulation tasks called {\name}, which achieves state-of-the-art performance on both rendering quality and efficiency on publicly available datasets~\cite{sun2020waymo, liao2022kitti} compared to previous methods using explicit reconstruction or NeRF.
-Dynamic instances are also addressed in our solution, by performing decomposed reconstruction and replacing back to the static background.
-Our source code will be made publicly available to facilitate future work.
+In conclusion, by combining methods and strategies mentioned above, we present the Gaussian Splatting approach for LiDAR re-simulation tasks called {\name}, which achieves state-of-the-art performance in both rendering quality and efficiency on publicly available datasets~\cite{sun2020waymo, liao2022kitti} compared to previous methods using explicit mesh or NeRF.
+Our solution also effectively addresses dynamic instances through decomposed reconstruction, seamlessly reintegrating them into the static background.